The high plateaus of Brazil, Guyana and Venezuela

 must anchor themselves in debris-filled rocky cracks

 and hollows.
 Daytime temperatures on the plateaus average

 between 8 to 20 Celsius (46 - 68 F) with nighttime lows

 of 5 - 10 C (40 - 50 F).

-to be adaptable to less than optimum conditions and
+proven to be adaptable to less than optimum conditions and many growers are

-or other long fibre mosses are suitable media.
+sphagnum moss or other long-fibered mosses are suitable media.